-Generally the medicine was interesting and I was struck by young the patient cohort was, given Wagga is a town with a predominantly elderly population.
+Generally, medicine was interesting.
+And I was struck by young the patient cohort was, given Wagga is a town with a predominantly elderly population.
 There were an array of presentations from young men that were injured in either farming or hunting escapades.

-Given the current COVID situation, my travel experience this time was by road, rather than flight, and I certainly can attest that travelling by road is the the best way to discover the vast and beautiful landscapes of Australia.
+Given the current COVID situation, my travel experience this time was by road, rather than flight.
+And I certainly can attest that travelling by road is the best way to discover the vast and beautiful landscapes of Australia.

 I wonder if Willy Wonka lives in and around Wagga Wagga?
 There are some amazing Licorice, Chocolate and Cheese factories you have to check out while in town.

 Have you ever fancied doing a home Cheese maker workshop?

 You can attend a workshop taught by skilled artisans at a place called Coolamon Cheese Factory not far from Wagga Wagga – https://www.coolamoncheese.com.au/pages/workshops